alfateam/orange-orm/docs/docs.md

 let rdb = require('rdb');

 let db = rdb.sqlite(__dirname + '/db/rdbDemo');
-//will use pool with 10 connections by default

 return db.transaction(async () => {
     //transaction will commit after this function